Revisiting the first-order QCD phase transition in dense strong interaction matter: Interface effect in the spinodal decomposition region

 where we have taken \Eq{eq:bubble-estimate} into account for the interface tension $\sigma$.
 The stability condition for the bubble can then be understood as the competition between the bulk compressibility and the interface effect.

-In \Cref{fig:compressibility}, we show the bulk compressibility $\kappa_V$ calculated with the $n_B$ in \Cref{fig:net-density} and the pressure in \Cref{fig:pressure}, versus the total compressibility $\kappa$ determined by Eqs.~\labelcref{eq:bubble-stability,eq:interface-compress} with inputs of the interface tension in \Cref{fig:surface-tension} and the bubble radius in \Cref{fig:bubble-radius}, for the case at the DCS to DCSB boundary and the case at the DCSB to DCS boundary.
+In \Cref{fig:compressibility}, we show the bulk compressibility $\kappa_V$ calculated with the $n_B$ in the left panel of \Cref{fig:net-density}, versus the total compressibility $\kappa$ determined by Eqs.~(\ref{eq:bubble-stability}) and (\ref{eq:interface-compress}) with inputs of the interface tension in \Cref{fig:surface-tension} and the bubble radius in \Cref{fig:bubble-radius}, for the case at the DCS to DCSB boundary and the case at the DCSB to DCS boundary.

-In both cases, the bulk compressibility is found positive, whereas the total compressibility can be negative in the DCSB to DCS case at low temperature, leading to an unstable formation of the bubble.
-Specifically, the result implies that the bubbles at the DCS to DCSB boundary, which stands for supercooled, dense nuclear bubbles, can be stable for all temperatures.
-Whereas the bubbles at the DCSB to DCS boundary, which are overheated cavities in the dense medium, can only be stable at high temperatures, and by our calculation it is forbidden below $T\approx 80\,$MeV.
-The difference between the two cases is that the bulk compressibility in the Nambu phase is much smaller than that in the Wigner phase; in particular, the former is not sufficient to sustain the interface tension at low temperature, leading to the bubble dissociation at the DCSB to DCS boundary.

-In all, we verified that the supercooling and overheating phenomena can play a role in combination with the inhomogeneous structures in the dense nuclear matter.
-The possible impact of these phenomena on the observational signals in nuclear experiments and astrophysical objects will be investigated in the near future.